montagao/dailywriter.nvim/README.md

 ## Configuration

-The plugin automatically configures the autocommands for word count and sets up the `:Today`, `:Past`, and `:GitSync` commands.
+The plugin automatically configures the autocommands for word count and sets up the `:Seeds`, `:Today`, `:Past`, and `:GitSync` commands.

 ## Dependencies